rhyolight/numenta-web/packages/numenta.com/pages/resources/numenta-on-intelligence-podcast/episode-3-top-5-things-you-need-to-know-about-numenta.md

 **Top 5 things you need to know about Numenta**
 <br>[1:58] **#1 Our Mission**

+* [2:35] Our primary scientific mission and secondary machine intelligence mission

 <br>[4:31] **#2 What We've Learned so Far**
 * [4:42] Our first area of discovery: [Sequence Memory](/neuroscience-research/sequence-learning/) – how your brain memorizes spatial patterns over time
 * [5:46] Matt conducts a thought experiment: Invoking sequences with Beethoven